 John Michler married Claudia Kane and together they reared three children, Robin Louis, Daniel Moss, and Jessamine Kane, in the family home next door.
 During these years, John reintroduced hardy perennials and herbs, enabling the greenhouses to thrive with the strong demand for these garden plants.
 With the help of his wife, Claudia, John’s popular catalogs and garden classes established them as experts in the field of perennials and garden design.
 The classic botanicals for which Michler's is known are still an important part of its success.

-Robin married Penina Goldstein and returned to Lexington.
+Robin married Penina Goldstein and returned to Lexington and had two children, Simon Hirsh and Ira Amir.
 Robin introduced online ordering and computerized bookkeeping to keep Michler's profitable and growing in today's economy.
-Jessamine continues Michler's lead in outstanding wedding design and service.
+Jessamine is raising her son, Charles Raymond in the family house next door and Daniel is a regular presence and pinch hitter at holidays.
+In 2015 Robin opened Kentucky Native Café, which quickly became a local favorite.
 Michler's continues to flourish with an excellent creative staff, growing, designing, and delivering flowers and plants throughout Fayette county.